Julie-Fabre/bombcell/README.md

 ##### Running speed and bottlenecks

 Depending on your settings, bombcell takes between 2' and 35' for a typical 1 hour long neuropixels recording.
 The running time varies according to three main parameters:
-- if this is the first run.
-Subsequent runs take ~10-15' less.
+- if this is the first run, raw waveforms are extracted from your raw .bin or .dat ephys file.
+These are then saved in two .npy files.
+Subsequent runs load in the already extracted waveforms and thus take ~10-15' less.
+Initial running time increases or decreases as the number of spikes extracted per unit, defined  by `param.nRawSpikesToExtract`, increases or decreases.
-- compute drift
+- if `param.computeDrift` is true, drift is computed.
+This can add ~10' per run, and is disabled by default.
-- compute distance metrics
+- if `param.computeDistanceMetrics` is true, several distance metrics are computed.
+This can add ~10' per run.
+Distance metrics are susceptible to probe drift, and correlate well with a units raw waveform amplitude.
+As a result, we suggest using a units amplitude instead of distance metrics and this parameter is diabled by default.

 #### Detailed overview of the quality metrics

-##### Classifying noise/non-somatic units
+##### Quality metrics to classify noise/non-somatic units

 - Somatic waveforms are defined as waveforms where the largest trough precedes the largest peak (Deligkaris, Bullmann & Frey, 2016).
 - Noise units are classified as noise if any of the following are true